SEQUENTIAL WAVELENGTH DISPERSIVE X-RAY FLUORESCENCE SPECTROMETER

 The light element performance of the 30 tube is superior.

 For elemental topography/distribution, there is a mapping feature.

 The optics are always under vacuum thanks to the helium seal.

 The “Smart Sample Loading System” is now available (SSLS).

-The latest instrument in Rigaku’s ZSX series, the ZSX Primus continues the tradition of delivering accurate results in a timely and seamless manner, with unsurpassed reliability, flexibility, and ease of use to meet any challenges in today’s laboratory.
+The ZSX Primus continues the history of delivering accurate findings in a rapid and smooth manner, with unmatched reliability, versatility, and ease of use to handle any laboratory issue.

-Rigaku’s new Smart Sample Loading System (SSLS) adds a new dimension of flexibility to the ZSX Primus WDXRF spectrometer.
-For sample types that are amenable to such a process, a vacuum chuck can be used to load samples into pre-loaded sample holders.
-This sample loading system has two important consequences: time is saved by the operator since they are no longer required to manually load each sample in a sample cup and the number of samples that can be held on the sample deck is increased significantly
+Rigaku’s innovative Smart Sample Loading System (SSLS) gives the ZSX Primus WDXRF spectrometer a new level of versatility.
+A vacuum chuck can be used to load samples into pre-loaded sample holders for sample types that are suitable to such a process.
+This sample loading system has two big advantages: the operator saves time by not having to manually load each sample into a sample cup, and the number of samples that can be held on the sample deck is greatly enhanced.

 Rigaku’s SSLS can handle samples up to 50 grams in weight and the modular sample deck racks have been designed for different sample diameters.
 Samples with a diameter of 35 mm can be stored 32 samples to a rack with three such racks sitting on the deck.
 Samples with a diameter of 40 mm can be stored 24 samples to a rack with a possibility of three of these racks on the deck.
 In addition, the racks can be mixed so that different sample sizes are easily accommodated on the deck at the same time.
 Sample types that are amenable to this type of loading procedure include fused glass beads and pressed powders.
 Both plastic and metal pressed powder holders are permitted.